-Guitarist-Singer-Songwriter Mike Conde’s songs are many things—a protest, a rallying cry, a kind of film noir filled with life, pain, hope and love but it is first and foremost the heart of rock and roll.
+Lead Guitarist-Singer-Songwriter Mike Conde’s songs are many things—a protest, a rallying cry, a kind of film noir filled with life, pain, hope and love but it is first and foremost the heart of melodic rock.

 With a career that spans over a decade, the prolific Conde with collaborator/drummer Rude E. have refined the raucous poetry of his songwriting, creating his own working-class aesthetic where beauty and darkness often trade punches from line to line.
 Intelligent, minimalist and honest.